Search results for

 Umme Aimon Shabbir / Android Authority

 OldRoll is a realistic analog camera for your Android device.
 This free app offers classic camera styles and vintage film textures at your fingertips, eliminating the need for editing.
-You can choose from a variety of analog cameras, each with its own unique filter.
-There are extra features like some effects, date stamps, and much more.
+You can choose from various analog cameras, each with its unique filter.
+There are extra features like some effects, date stamps, and more.
 The app is frequently updated, and the developers have also promised to release camcorders and video effects.

 VSCO